ahmedsohair/GitAnonymizer/advanced/README.md

 - The callback of the GitHub app needs to be defined as `https://<host>/github/auth` (the same as defined in `AUTH_CALLBACK`).
 - On Railway, set `APP_BASE_URL=https://<your-domain>`.
 If `RAILWAY_PUBLIC_DOMAIN` is available, callback/hostname can be inferred automatically.

-#### 3. Start VeilMirror server
+#### 3. Start GitAnonymizer server

 ```bash
 docker-compose up -d
 ```

-#### 4. Go to VeilMirror
+#### 4. Go to GitAnonymizer

 Go to http://localhost:5000.
-By default, VeilMirror uses port 5000.
+By default, GitAnonymizer uses port 5000.
 It can be changed in `docker-compose.yml`.
-I would recommand to put VeilMirror behind ngnix to handle the https certificates.
+I would recommand to put GitAnonymizer behind ngnix to handle the https certificates.

 ## What is the scope of anonymization?